 Cynthia is the founder of the WRI Oral History Project, which is documenting the Welfare Rights Initiative (WRI), a grassroots student activist and community leadership training organization located at Hunter College that fights for equal access to higher education for welfare recipients.
 Working on this project set her on her path, which combines interests in storytelling, oral history and documenting activism, while also addressing trends in open access and media technologies.

 Cynthia’s current research interests are centered on using oral history methodology to understand issues of equity, inclusion, diversity and anti-racism in higher education.
 She has presented and published on several community-based oral history projects that have focused on gentrification, housing justice and student activism.
-Her multimedia & storytelling work has been exhibited at artist collectives such as Silent Barn and Flux Factory.
+Her multimedia & storytelling work has been exhibited at artist collectives and art venues across the city.
 Cynthia received her Master’s degree in Politics from the New School and her Master’s degree in Library and Information Science, with a certificate in Archival Management, from Pratt Institute.

 For more on Cynthia’s varied professional pursuits and interests, feel free to connect via LinkedIn.